Today's Home Office-related business includes the launch of the Government's consultation on the Domestic Abuse Bill.

 HO News Team

-The Home Office has published the provisional police funding settlement, detailing how much money each police force in England and Wales will receive in 2018/19.
+The Home Office has published the final police funding settlement, detailing how much money each police force in England and Wales will receive in 2018/19.
 This amounts to a year-on-year increase of up to £450m across the police system …

 Today's Home Office coverage of interest includes stories on the centenary of women's suffrage, and Lauri Love's appeal against extradition to the US.

 Today marks 100 years since the 1918 Representation of the People Act was passed, allowing the first women to vote.
 The Home Secretary has written an article for The Times Red Box, reflecting on the achievements of the women who …

 Today’s Home Office and Government Equalities Office related coverage includes changes to the immigration health surcharge and a report published by the Institute of Financial Studies on wage progression.

 Darren Osborne, 48, was yesterday found guilty of murdering Makram Ali, 51, and has today been sentenced to life in prison, with a minimum term of 43 years.
 Responding to the sentencing, Home Secretary, Amber Rudd said: Nothing will make …

 Today’s Home Office coverage of interest includes stories on the Finsbury Park attacker, and an independent review of Sharia Councils.